 Editor-in-Chief – Meeghan Kane

-Meeghan Kane teaches history and mostly writes about history, and she supports and fights for social justice and racial and gender equality.
+Meeghan Kane teaches history at Benedict College and she supports and fights for social justice and racial and gender equality.

 Associate Editor – Roxy Lenzo

 Environmentalist by trade, artist by birth: Roxy can lift a horse above her head, beat up bullies, and build a hot air balloon.
 She has a post-Masters big kid government job but is still waiting for her slayer abilities to awaken.

 At night Graham does dad stuff, cooks, and reads too many fantasy novels.
 During the day he makes a living reading dead people’s mail.

 In her spare time, Jenni enjoys attending the occasional local rock concert, hiking with her dog, Gigi, and completing all of the reading, paper writing, and general whatnot required to earn a Masters of Arts in Teaching Special Education from the University of South Carolina.
 Also, she’s actually from Columbia and has never been qualified to teach English.